This information is for those interested in our GIS Certificate program who are not currently enrolled at UMW

 To apply, complete this application for admission form.

-- All but one of our GIS courses are taught in person on the Fredericksburg campus, mostly in Monroe Hall.
+• GIS courses are taught in person on the Fredericksburg campus, mostly in Monroe Hall, or (occasionally) in an online synchronous format.

-- Four 4-credit courses, followed by a 3-credit capstone.
+• Four 4-credit courses, followed by a 3-credit capstone.
 The first course must be taken alone as it is a pre-requisite for the others.
 After that, students may take one course per semester, or two courses per semester.
-The capstone must be taken last.
+The capstone must be taken concurrently with the last class, or after it.

-- Web Concepts and Applications is taught in person as an evening course during the fall semester only.
+• Web Concepts and Applications is taught in person as an evening course during the fall semester.
 This class teaches students to use already-existing tools to build and enhance web-based maps and spatial data.

 Most commonly, GIS Certificate Only students take one course per semester while working full time, and complete over a period of two years.
 It is possible to complete in a shorter time period, however.